mvenzke-axway/axway-open-docs/content/en/docs/apim_relnotes/20230228_apimgr_relnotes.md

 For more information, see [Set message filter](/docs/apim_policydev/apigw_polref/conversion_common/#set-message-filter) and [System property changes, 7.7 February 2023](/docs/apim_reference/system_props/#77-february-2023).

-### API Gateway Via header received-protocol version set to the version used by the upstream sender
+### Via header received-protocol version set to the remote peer version

 API Gateway now sets the `Via` header received-protocol version to the client request protocol version, that is, the version used by the upstream sender of the message in conformance with [RFC 9110 Section 7.6.3](https://www.rfc-editor.org/rfc/rfc9110#name-via).